trishalaneeraj/layerSlayer/README.md

 ### Project Overview

-We combined tensor parallel techniques from [gpt-fast](https://github.com/pytorch-labs/gpt-fast) with quantization methods from [torchao](https://github.com/pytorch/ao), and introduced a layer pruning approach.
+We combined tensor parallel techniques from [gpt-fast](https://github.com/pytorch-labs/gpt-fast) with quantization methods from [torchao](https://github.com/pytorch/ao), and utilized an existing layer pruning approach.
 During the hackathon, we made direct modifications to code from the torchao/_models/llama repository and gpt-fast.

 ### Approach